PRC-Data-Challenge-2024/team_brave_pillow/README.md

 We know that generation of all those csv-s may take a lot of time, that is why we uploaded them to public google-drive, so you can skip some steps: https://drive.google.com/drive/folders/1mMZNaaRNl4Phmu8qSQyLOwXtm4BSoN5K?usp=sharing

+The team members:
+Fazlur Rahman and Aidana Tassanbi - PhD students at Delft University of Technology Bintang A.S.W.A.M - Masters student at Skolkovo Institute of Science and Technology